Knworks/commandrepository/README.md

 - Automatically reflects the command in the executor view when selected.
 - Edit commands in the executor view, or enter and execute any command (send with Ctrl+Enter).
 - Filter commands by label via a search input (persisted per workspace).
+- Move selected category/command up or down from the Explorer title bar.

 ## Views